laravel/docs/eloquent.md

     $user->saveQuietly();

-You can also "update", "delete", "soft delete", "restore", and "replicate" a given model without dispatching any events:
+You may also "update", "delete", "soft delete", "restore", and "replicate" a given model without dispatching any events:

     $user->deleteQuietly();